AnuragTiwari2000/M2-EmbSystem/README.md

 # M2-EmbSystem
-AVR Project to study block diagram of Embedded System
+Design of Embedded Project using Arduino